 The rationale behind a Penal Code 1538.5 motion goes back to the Fourth Amendment to the U.S. Constitution9—and Article I, Section 13, of the California Constitution.10 These constitutional sections provide that all citizens have the right to be free from unreasonable searches and seizures.11

-Example : George owns a motel.
-Police suspect him of engaging in theft of power tools, and they search his motel under a warrant that allows them to look for stolen power tools.
+Example : Police suspect George of engaging in theft of power tools, and they search the motel he owns under a warrant that allows them to look for stolen power tools.
 They find no tools—but they do seize several TV sets that turn out to be stolen.
 George is charged with receiving stolen property.

 The police had a warrant to search George’s motel—but the stolen televisions were not among the things that they had a warrant to search for.
 Therefore, the seizure was invalid—and George’s motion to suppress evidence with respect to the TV sets is granted.13

-The question of who bears the burden of proof—the prosecution or the defendant—on a Penal Code 1538.5 motion to suppress depends on whether or not the search or seizure was conducted without a warrant.14
+The question of who bears the burden of proof—the prosecution or you—on a Penal Code 1538.5 motion to suppress depends on whether or not the search or seizure was conducted without a warrant.14

 - If the search was conducted without a warrant, the presumption is that it was unreasonable—and the burden is on the prosecutor to prove that it was actually reasonable;15 BUT

-- If the search was conducted with a warrant, then it is presumed to have been legal—and the burden is on the defense to prove that it wasn’t.16
+- If the search was conducted with a warrant, then it is presumed to have been legal—and the burden is on you to prove that it was not.16